Sekuraz/bachelorthesis/project/chapters/examples.md

 Running a full stack, the preprocessor, then build the runtime into it requires some serious work before, so first there will be some minor examples to show how the runtime and the scheduler work before a full example with the preprocessor is given.
+There is a similar chapter in \cite{me}, but the examples provided in this work are running and work correctly across multiple runtime and worker nodes.

 # The original source
 The test program did not change from the previous work on the preprocessor, but for completeness it can be found below.